 Guatape known for its large rock with 720 steps is a tourist destination, but worth an overnight trip.
-Thankfully I was able to go up stairs this soon after surgery.
-Going down stairs was still difficult at that time but the stairway going down was narrow and had rails on both sides so I swung my way down the rock.
+Thankfully I was able to go upstairs this soon after surgery.
+Going downstairs was still difficult at that time but the stairway going down was narrow and had rails on both sides so I swung my way down the rock.
 Good workout on the arms.

 Vowing to return there someday, we regretfully left Medellin to do a house-sit in Villa de Leyva, a small, well-preserved colonial town a couple of hours north of Bogota.
-It was a relaxing break from travelling, in a beautiful house with a heated pool and the company of three dogs.
+It was a relaxing break from traveling, in a beautiful house with a heated pool and the company of three dogs.

 AUGUST: FINDING A HIDDEN GEM

 In August we found ourselves on the back of a truck with chickens headed out to Guadalupe.
 This town is still a bit of a hidden gem in Colombia.
 The red river with its natural Jacuzzi pools and guide dog became a highlight.
-Along the way we met Améliane and Iloa, two French medical students travelling through Latin America.
+Along the way, we met Améliane and Iloa, two French medical students traveling through Latin America.
 We explored the next couple of towns with them.
 Again the people we meet make the experience so much better, and they were no exception.
 We paraglided over Chicamocha canyon and ate ants together!

 SEPTEMBER: IN THE MOST BEAUTIFUL PLACE